gitter-badger/kth-dd2410-planning/README.md

  True,
  False)
 ```
-With `Mission.step` we can use the `inplace` argument to internally set the final conditions as well
+With `mission.step` we can use the `inplace` argument to internally set the final conditions as well
 ```python
 >>> mis.state, mis.time
 (array([ 0.1   , 12.5701,  0.    ]), 0.0)